krawthekrow/pi-connect/README.md

 A buzz is fired when any button is pressed or unpressed, or any axis is moved.

+Buzzers only affect the vowels round, since there is no need to settle "who buzzed first" disputes in other rounds, and something like clapping would suffice.

 Connections and Sequences
 -------------------------